pchemguy/ContactEditor/index.md

 ### Development environment and repo structure

 Primarily, I use Excel 2002 for development and also run tests on Excel 2016.
-Contact Editor demo is a VBA app and is part of an Excel Workbook [Contact Editor.xls][Contact Editor] available from the root of this repo.
+Contact Editor demo is a VBA app and is part of an Excel Workbook [Contact Editor.xls][ContactEditor] available from the root of this repo.
 Additionally, all code modules and user forms are available from the [Project][Project] folder (which acts as a container and corresponds to the VBA project root within the .xls file).
 [Rubber Duck VBA][Rubber Duck VBA] add-in greatly facilitated the development process, and the project structure is exported/imported using the [RDVBA Project Utils][RDVBA Project Utils] VBA module.
 The repo includes a sample SQLite database used by one test module.
 This database is accessed via the "ADODB" backend and relies on the [SQLite ODBC driver][SQLite ODBC Orig].
 While the tests should pass when the provided driver distribution is used, I compiled the driver myself, as briefly discussed [here][SQLite ODBC], to use an up-to-date SQLite library with all extensions enabled.

 ### Running the demo with different backends